What is the Hawaii franchise tax?

 Hawaii's Department of Taxation enforces strict penalties for late franchise tax filings.
 Miss a deadline and both percentage-based penalties and monthly interest begin immediately, continuing to grow until you pay in full.

 Filing on time but not paying creates a separate problem.
 You'll incur a 20 percent late-payment penalty on any tax still outstanding sixty days after the due date.
-Interest compounds the problem, accruing at 0.67 percent on both unpaid tax and penalties, continuing until you clear the balance.
-Beyond monetary costs, chronic non-compliance jeopardizes your institution's good standing.
-This can impact state licenses, block loan approvals, and derail government contract bids.
+Interest of 2/3 of 1% per month (about 8% per year) applies on unpaid tax and penalties beginning the day after the payment due date and continues until the balance is paid.

 Additional state taxes